bggardner/simplisafe-rf/README.md

 # simplisafe-rf
-The application-layer protocol used by SimpliSafe devices over RF.
+Protocols used by SimpliSafe devices over RF, implemented in Python.

 # Introduction
 Being a [SimpliSafe](https://www.simplisafe.com) customer for many years, I have found some shortcomings, and have always wanted to find a way to remedy them.
 However, I had never delved into wireless communication before and wasn't tempted to start, until I came across [this article](http://blog.ioactive.com/2016/02/remotely-disabling-wireless-burglar.html) that quickly went viral.
 Also inspired by [this follow-up](http://greatscottgadgets.com/2016/02-19-low-cost-simplisafe-attacks/) and [this thread](https://news.ycombinator.com/item?id=11125223), I decided it was time to git it a shot.